teacherseatdocs/teacherseat-developer-guide/how-tos/systems-development/setup.md

 ### Building individual frontends

 Each frontend locally requiries `development.env` to be configured within the project.
-You need to configure two values: OUTPUT_PATH and MOUNT_PATH
+You need to configure two values: OUTPUT_PATH

 ```
 OUTPUT_PATH=/Users/andrewbrown/Sites/exampro-projects/exampro/public
-MOUNT_PATH='/admin'
 ```

 When working with multiple projects you can pass `TS_PROFILE` enviroment variable to specific a different configuration file eg.